- College of Osteopathic Medicine

 Requirements include related professional background, appropriate clearance and approval from track lead.

-Forensic Science Administration Option
+Forensic Science Administration

 - Must maintain a 3.0 or better grade point average throughout the program

-During the final semester, the student will present information on the creative experience in a public forum, which can be facilitated via video conference or other electronic means, and will field questions from the audience.
+In most cases, the student will present information on the creative experience in a public forum, which can be facilitated via video conference or other electronic means, and will field questions from the audience.
 Afterward, the student will meet privately to discuss the project with their Graduate Advisory Committee.

 View tuition information